 And failing.
 LOL.
 I love her laugh.

-So does Aman.
+So does our groom.
 He loves her forehead too.

 Ahhhh!!
-Even while having her hair did Imi is still full of smiles and beauty!
+Even while having her hair did she is still full of smiles and beauty!

 I secretly have an obsession with wedding jewelry photography.
 Life is found in the details right?